WithoutHaste/Pinker/README.md

 Scopes are delimited by square brackets **[]**.

 The simplest scope just contains a label.
+Labels can be made of any characters except square brackets and end-lines.

 ```
 [Scope Label]